BumbleTree/PS3EyeVCam/README.md

 2. Right-click [install.bat] and choose **Run as administrator** (or double-click it and accept the prompt).
 3. The installer will:
    * Copy files to `C:\Program Files\PS3EyeVCam` (required for system camera integration).
-   * Install the necessary WinUSB driver automatically.
+   * Install the necessary WinUSB video and USB audio drivers automatically.
    * Register the Virtual Camera DLL.
    * Set up a silent logon task to launch the control tray app at Windows startup.
    * Launch the system tray controller.